Zátopek (film): Plot

-Ron Clarke competes at 1968 Summer Olympics but fails to win any medal.
+Ron Clarke competes at the 1968 Summer Olympics but fails to win any medal.
 Feeling disappointed that he might have lost his last chance to win an Olympics medal he starts to doubt his career and decides to meet Emil Zátopek whom he adores.
 The film is about their dialogue during which audience can learn retrospectively about Zátopek's sport career and his life.